 On July 9, 1897, a Cook County judge ordered Fannie Abson and Hannah Horner to remove a gate (called a “storm door” by the judge) that they had erected to block access to Pickwick Lane, later named Pickwick Place.

-|In the 1890s, Fannie Abson ran a restaurant, Colonel Abson’s English Chop House (1871-1900), in the building at the end of Pickwick Lane.
-This restaurant had been open for more than four years because it’s mentioned on February 1, 1893, in a Tribune story about a fire in an adjacent building.|
+|In the 1890s, Fannie Abson ran a restaurant, Colonel Abson’s English Chop House (1872-1900), in the building at the end of Pickwick Lane.
+This restaurant is mentioned on February 1, 1893, in a Tribune story about a fire in an adjacent building.|

 The story read in part:"William Abson’s English Chophouse at the head of Pickwick Place was just to the back of the burning building.
 The chophouse occupied two floors, and Mr. and Mrs. Abson reside in the 3rd floor.
 They were frightened by the fire, dressed hastily, and got out of the building."

-Researches by the Commission on Chicago Landmarks determined that the first Henry Horner had owned property adjoining the lane, including a stable that was on the land then occupied by Abson’s Chop House.
+Research by the Commission on Chicago Landmarks determined that the first Henry Horner had owned property adjoining the lane, including a stable that was on the land then occupied by Abson’s Chop House.
 The Commission’s report also indicates that the stable survived the 1871 Fire, but, based on the Judge’s 1897 ruling, that doesn’t appear to be true.